Stainless Steel Angle: The Ultimate Engineer’s & Architect’s Guide

 Is stainless steel angle magnetic?

-No—304 and 316 are non-magnetic in annealed condition.
-Cold working may induce slight magnetism.
+304 and 316 are generally non-magnetic in annealed condition, though cold working can introduce slight magnetism.

 Stock lengths?